 Food & drinks experiences

 One of the most famous Danish specialties is their Smørrebrød.
 These open-faced sandwiches come with endless different toppings, from herring to raw beef, seafood and egg.

 There’s an etiquette for a dinner with Smørrebrøds.
 A proper way to enjoy the sandwiches is with a knife and a fork.
 The traditional drinks to match the food are beer and snaps.
 The correct way to enjoy Smørrebrøds is to have different toppings in a given order; start with herrings, then continue with fish or seafood, then meat and, finally, cheese.
 Snaps are raised in between the courses - Skål!

 You'll find a large selection of restaurants and kiosks offering these sandwiches.
 However, choose a place with quality.
 When it's poorly done, like any other food, the Smørrebrød can be a disappointing experience.

 Lunch at Nyhavn

 Nyhavn, with its old colorful houses, is a famous Copenhagen landmark.
 The old commercial dock is nowadays a living room for locals, who gather on the terraces for lunch, dinner, or simply for a beer at its many pubs and restaurants.
-In December, Nyhavn is a venue for Copenhagen’s Christmas Market, and the district lights up in a different but beautiful way.
+In December, Nyhavn is the venue for the Christmas Market of Copenhagen, and the district lights up in a different but beautiful way.

 One of the most famous beer brands in the world comes from Copenhagen.
 The first brew was finished in 1847 by its founder J.C.
 Jacobsen in central Copenhagen.
 The new brewery of Carlsberg is of course a modern facility.
 The guides will take you around the Carlsberg Brewery and introduce you to its fascinating history.

 How to get: From Easter to Christmas, there’s a free shuttle bus to Carlsberg from the city center (Vesterbrogade 6) every hour from 11:00-17:00.
 It returns to city center every hour from 11:25-17:25.
 You can also take the train to Carlsberg Station (use the footpath and cycle lane leading directly to Visit Carlsberg).

 Sites and places